Nexmo/station/_tutorials/client-sdk-android-in-app-calling.md

 ---
-title: How to Make and Receive Voice calls with the Nexmo Client SDK on Android
+title: How to Make and Receive In App calls with the Nexmo Client SDK on Android
 products: client-sdk
 description: This tutorial shows you how to create a Nexmo Client SDK application that can make and receive voice calls on Android.
 languages: